Program_Bachelor of Kinesiology

 Bachelor of Kinesiology and Sport Studies - University Transfer

 Kinesiology is the study of the science of movement.
-The program is designed so that students can complete two years of studies at Red Deer Polytechnic in order to transfer to a university to complete a Bachelor's degree.
-The program is designed for students wishing to transfer to the University of Alberta.
+This program is designed so students can complete two years of studies at Red Deer Polytechnic and then transfer to the University of Alberta to complete this Bachelor's degree.

 Next Start date: